oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A list of vantage points from which to execute the monitor.
-Use /publicVantagePoints to fetch public vantage points.</div>
+                                            <div>A list of public and dedicated vantage points from which to execute the monitor.
+Use /publicVantagePoints to fetch public vantage points, and /dedicatedVantagePoints to fetch dedicated vantage points.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>